-(b) [a]Any sole proprietor or member of a partnership who elects workers' compensation coverage as a subject worker pursuant to ORS 656.128[-], or (c) Any successor or assignee of an employer.
-For purposes of this definition and ORS 654.005(5)(c), a business or enterprise is considered to be substantially the same entity as the predecessor employer if:
+([e]d) Any successor or assignee of an employer.
+For purposes of this definition and ORS 654.005(5)(c), a business or enterprise is [considered to be] substantially the same entity as the predecessor employer if:

-(A) A majority of the current business or enterprise is owned by the former owners or their immediate family members, and (B) One or more of the following criteria exist for both the current and predecessor business or other enterprise:
+(A) A majority of the current business or enterprise is owned by the former owners or their immediate family members, and

+(B) One or more of the following criteria exist for both the current and predecessor business or other enterprise:

 Substantially the same type of business or enterprise.

 Similar jobs and working conditions.